asmacodes/Seven-Segment-Decoder/README.md

 This Logisim Evolution project is a seven-segment decoder.
 It takes a 4-bit binary input and displays the corresponding digit or character on a seven-segment display.

 Table of Contents
-Getting Started
+-Getting Started
-Usage
+-Usage
-Circuit Design
+-Circuit Design

 Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for testing and simulation.